Supporting the Future

 Up to five (5) scholarships of $1,000 each will be awarded to high school seniors who meet the following qualifications:

-- Must enroll in a full-time* undergraduate course of study at an accredited two- or four-year college, university, or vocational technical school no later than the fall of 2018.
+- Must enroll in a full-time* undergraduate course of study at an accredited two- or four-year college, university or vocational-technical school no later than the fall of 2021.

-2) Scholarships for Students in a Powerline/Lineman Program
+2) Scholarships for Students in a Powerline/Lineworker Program

-Up to five (5) scholarships of $1,000 each will be awarded to students who meet the following qualifications:
+Up to seven (7) scholarships of $1,000 each will be awarded to students who meet the following qualifications:

-- Must enroll in a full-time* Powerline/Lineman Program at an eligible technical college no later than fall of 2018.
+- Must enroll in a full-time* Powerline/Lineworker Program at an eligible technical college no later than fall of 2021.

 Eligible technical colleges include the following:

-- Minnesota State Community and Technical College-Wadena, Minn.
+- Minnesota West Community and Technical College, Granite Falls, Minn.

 - Mitchell Technical Institute-Mitchell, S.D